 Is the Child Care Program Stabilization Funding taxable?

-Yes.
-You must report this as income to your program and pay taxes on it.
+Yes, if you are a for-profit organization this funding is taxable.
+If you are a non-profit or not-for-profit organization, this funding is tax exempt.
+All organizations receiving funding must report this as income to your program.
 As with all funding, child care providers are responsible for tracking how funds were used.
 This includes being sure funds from different sources/opportunities do not pay for the same things.
-If you need support you can call the Women’s Business Development Council at 203-751-9550 x113 or firstname.lastname@example.org.
+If you need support you can call the Women’s Business Development Council at 203-751-9550 x113 or email@example.com.